 Note: If you are prompted to download the OCR component after clicking OK, please click Yes to download and install it, or download it later from the link provided and install it by clicking Install Plugin in the About Foxit Plug-Ins dialog box which pops up when you click Foxit Plug-Ins in the Help tab.
-To get the full version of Foxit PDF Editor, please contact us.
+(Tip: For a plug-in in MSI format, double-click it to install it.)